r-lange/Trove_workshop/README.md

 # Trove_workshop
-R SHiny interface to Trove API with csv data download
+R SHiny interface to Trove API with csv data download option

 The Shiny webapp allows the interface with the Trove API.
 - An API key needs to be supplied for this to work.